 Utah Aurum Goldback Series Hero Bullion offers the Utah goldbacks in five denominations, 1, 5, 10, 25, and 50.
 Like the Nevada series, the brilliant designs on the obverse of these notes help to cement their value as both a novelty and a functional alternative currency.

 The Hero Bullion Difference

 Hero Bullion is happy to bring you some of the finest gold bullion products available today.
 Our shipping process has been deliberately designed to keep your items as safe as possible during packaging, transit, and delivery.
-We know how frustrating it can be to order a high quality gold bullion coins, bars, or notes-- only for it to arrive damaged or blemished.
+We know how frustrating it can be to order high-quality gold bullion coins, bars, or notes – only for it to arrive damaged or blemished.
 Customers can count on Hero Bullion to deliver solid gold bullion bars and coins without the threat of damage.